Our Lady of Fátima: The descriptions of the Lady (1917–1922)

 Soon after the events of 1917, the parish priest, Manuel Marques Ferreira, conducted successive interrogations of the three children after each apparition; Father José Fereira de Lacerda and the Rev. Manuel Nunes Formigão also spoke to them.
 Rev. Formigão wrote notes and books on the subject.

 The testimonies by the three children (especially that of Lúcia, the most gifted of the seers) state that the apparition was about more or less one meter tall (Note: José Ferreira de Lacerda (15 October 1917) in O Mensageiro (newspaper).) and looked like a child 12 to 15 years old, (Note: José Ferreira de Lacerda (15 October 1917) in O Mensageiro (newspaper).) of extraordinary beauty.
 She had black eyes.
-She was dressed in a so luminous white that hurt the eyes.
-Lúcia and Jacinta tell us that her skirt (sic) was white and gold, with strings running from top to bottom and across, and was short, to her knees or a little below, and tight.
+She was dressed in a luminous white that hurt the eyes.
+Lúcia and Jacinta relate that her skirt (sic) was white and gold, with strings running from top to bottom and across, and was short, to her knees or a little below, and tight.
 She had white socks.
 Her coat was white, and she also wore a white cloak that fell from her head to the hem of her skirt, with gold strings running from top to bottom.
 The jacket had two or three strings on the cuffs.
-She had a golden cord around her neck, which ended with a ball or a medal; she had very small yellow buttons (or rings – in Portuguese: "arrecadas") in her ears.
+She had a golden cord around her neck, which ended with a ball or a medal; she had very small yellow buttons (or rings – in arrecadas) in her ears.
 In her hands she carried a rosary of white beads, also luminous, which ended in a cross.
-In the words of Lúcia, on her head she had a sort of "small basket" (in Portuguese: "açafatezinho" or, a "açafatico") which also radiated light.
+In the words of Lúcia, on her head she had a sort of "small basket" (in açafatezinho or, a açafatico) which also radiated light.
 She never smiled.
 Francisco also said that she spoke without moving her lips.

 The image that is venerated today was "with minor changes in detail" inspired by an existing image of Our Lady of Lapa.
 Manuel Nunes Formigão commented: "Our Lady can only appear as decently and modestly dressed as possible.
 The dress should go down to about her feet".
 The length of the skirt was something scandalous for the times; and Rev.Formigão said it was the most serious difficulty to the supernaturality of the apparition, maybe a mystification by the "spirit of darkness".

 Chanoine Barthas refers to the apparition as "the wonderful young lady" and admits that "she does not resemble any of the images of the Blessed Virgin or other saints" that they have seen up to that point.
 Later descriptions of the Lady progressively move away from these primordial accounts, until it is difficult to recognise them.
 The image of the Lady was given a more "classic" appearance, and in 1930, Dr. Gonzaga da Fonseca, in Rome, already described the Lady wearing a tunic and a mantle that descends to the bare feet.